Use of truncate table in SQL

 So what’s truncate table in SQL?.
 In one word It simply removes all the rows from a table.

 The syntax for truncate as follows.

 Truncate Table < Table Name>

-Truncate table MySQL is same as the truncate table in SQL server.
+Truncate table MySQL is same because the truncate table in SQL server.

-Let us consider the below employee table for this example.
+Let us consider the below employee table for this instance .

 |Emp ID||Emp Name||Address|

 Once I execute this command in SQL editor where I even have an employee database i will be able to get the message just like the table is truncated.